The Hopeful Existentialist

 the emotional level,

-the somatic (physical) level,
+the somatic (physical) level, and

 the human ( aka spiritual/existential) level (i.e. values, meaning, spirituality, etc.)